sunnyweilai/CAS706-Programming-Languages/README.md

 # CAS706-Programming-Languages
-This is a graduate course I took in fall 2017 in McMaster Univeristy.
+This is a graduate course I took in fall 2017 in McMaster Univerisity.

 Course Description